-The Student Employment Center is located in the Rosenwald Building in Sweetheart Circle.
+The Student Employment Center is located on the Statesboro campus in the Rosenwald Building on Sweetheart Circle.
 We are on the first floor inside of the Department of Human Resources.

-What types of jobs are available for my student to work while at Georgia Southern University?
+What types of jobs are available for my student while at Georgia Southern University?

-Institutional Student Assistant and Work-Study Student Assistant positions are on-campus opportunities available to students.
-In order to be eligible for an Institutional Student Assistant position, the student must be enrolled in 6 or more credit hours as an undergraduate or three (3) or more credit hours as a graduate student at Georgia Southern University.
+Student Assistant and Work-Study Student Assistant positions are on-campus opportunities available to students.
+In order to be eligible for an Student Assistant position, the student must be enrolled in at lease six (6) or more credit hours as an undergraduate or three (3) or more credit hours as a graduate student at Georgia Southern University.
 Work-Study Student Assistant positions are available to any student that has been awarded a work-study award through the financial aid process.
 Positions are available to students on each of Georgia Southern University’s campuses.

-The Federal Work-Study Program provide jobs for undergraduate and graduate students based upon financial need, allowing them to earn money to help pay education expenses.
+The Federal Work-Study Program provide jobs for undergraduate and graduate students based upon financial need, allowing them to earn money to help pay for additional expenses.
 In order to find out if your student qualifies for the work-study program, please contact the Office of Financial Aid.

-Can my student work as an Institutional Student Assistant?
+Can my student work as an Student Assistant?

-Yes, the student can apply for Institutional Student Assistant positions as long as he/she is enrolled in six or more credit hours as undergraduate student or in at least three (3) credit hours as a graduate student during the Fall and Spring semesters at Georgia Southern University.
+Yes, the student can apply for Student Assistant positions as long as he/she is enrolled in at least six (6) or more credit hours as undergraduate student or in at least three (3) credit hours as a graduate student during the Fall and Spring semesters at Georgia Southern University.